 Lastly, we offer a detailed breakdown of intersection crashes, categorized by severity: fatal, serious, minor, and possible injuries.

 San Jose experiences a fatal injury rate of 1.80% in intersection crashes, which is 23.1% lower than the cross-city average of 2.34%.
-Similarly, San Jose shows a serious injury rate of 6.38%, representing a 30.7% reduction compared to the cross-city average of 9.20%.
+Similarly, San Jose has a serious injury rate of 6.38%, which is approximately 30.7% less than the cross-city average of 9.20%.

 Conclusion